 The distribution for each feature was compared between positive and unlabeled uORFs using the Kolmogorov-Smirnov (KS) statistic.
 A greater KS statistic, suggests greater ability of that attribute, to distinguish between positive and unlabeled features.

 Classifying uORFs, according to attributes:

-We determined if the attributes of a uORF were consistent with an active uORF, according to a Naive-Bayes machine learning algorithm applied to positive and unlabeled examples (43):
+We determined thatattributes of an uORF were consistent with an active uORF, according to a Naive-Bayes machine learning algorithm applied to positive and unlabeled examples (43):